In this guide we will setup a ProxyVM called MullvadVPN, which will then proxy other APPVMs traffic.

 Open a browser in your APPVM that is connected to the MullvadVPN proxy VM and visit: https://am.i.mullvad.net

 You can of course do this in a regular AppVM as long as you have OpenVPN installed in it, having it standalone means you do not need to restart VM's as much if you want to update things, though it does take more diskspace.

 Since OpenVPN will depend on DNS working unless you use IP addresses, it could be because your DNS replies are poisoned, or your DNS queries are blocked, the solution would then be to use IP addresses instead of host+domainnames for connecting.
-Replace the "remote se.mullvad.net" with "remote 126.96.36.199" (as a test, and if that works you can add more entries)
+Open the OpenVPN configuration file located in /etc/openvpn/ and replace "remote se.mullvad.net" with "remote 126.96.36.199" (as a test, and if that works you can add more entries)

 Make sure you shut down your APPVM before setting the PROXYVM, it seems it does not work as well by changing it on the fly as it did in Qubes 3.2.